Dapa, Surigao del Norte

-Dapa, officially the Municipality of Dapa (Surigaonon: Lungsod nan Dapa; Bayan ng Dapa), is a 4th class municipality in the province of Surigao del Norte, Philippines.
+Dapa, officially the Municipality of Dapa (Surigaonon: Lungsod nan Dapa; Bayan ng Dapa), is a municipality in the province of Surigao del Norte, Philippines.
 According to the 2020 census, it has a population of 29,006 people.

+Etymology

+The town's name "Dapa" is a corrupted form of the vernacular term "Hapa."
+It was adopted by the local inhabitants as the permanent name of their settlement originally known as Taghaligue.
+This renaming served as a lasting reminder of the Moro raids that occurred during the early years of the last century under the Spanish colonization of the Philippines.

 Geography

 Most of the municipality is situated on Siargao Island, but Middle Bucas Grande and East Bucas Grande Islands are also within its jurisdiction.
 It is known as the "Growth Center of the beautiful islands of Siargao".